-Students will live in flats (apartments).
+Students will live in flats (apartments) located in central London, within walking distance or a short tube/bus ride from the ACCENT Study Center.
 Arrangements for these flats are coordinated through an agreement between Olin and our London partner, ACCENT.
 Students will complete a lifestyle questionnaire to assist ACCENT with room assignments.
 For additional information about your housing, please click on this site for additional information:

-PASSPORT REQUIREIf you don't have your passport, you should start this process once you submit your application.
+PASSPORT AND VISAIf you don't have your passport, or your passport expires within six months of the program end date, you should start the application process once you submit your application.

-Students are assessed the current WU tuition rate, the current WU Health Fee, the European Study Tour fee and charges for housing.
+Students are assessed the current WU tuition rate, HTH overseas insurance, the European Study Tour fee and charges for housing.
 These fees are paid directly to Washington University.
 If you are a financial aid recipient, then your financial aid will apply toward these charges.

 Exchange rate information is available at: http://www.oanda.com/